Citation, DOI & article data

 Plexogenic arteriopathy has been a term used to describe a constellation of vascular changes occurring in those with pulmonary arterial hypertension.
 It is considered the histologic hallmark of idiopathic pulmonary arterial hypertension; it is seen in approximately 75% of cases 3.
 The term for the clinical situation has not been largely replaced by idiopathic pulmonary hypertension.

-May been seen as small, tortuous peripheral arteries without a significant connection to pulmonary veins.
+Chest CT, may demonstrate small and tortuous peripheral arteries without a significant connection to pulmonary veins.
 Features of background pulmonary hypertension may also be present.

 - 1. Webb WR, Higgins CB.
 Thoracic Imaging.
 Lippincott Williams & Wilkins.
 (2010) ISBN:1605479764.
 Read it at Google Books - Find it at Amazon